Formo’s Wallet Profiles unifies data from offchain and onchain data sources to give you a 360° view of your users.

 View users’ active days at a glance with the activity chart.
 Activity charts are available on wallet profile and anonymous profile pages, showing engagement patterns over time.

-How to investigate individual users
+How to research individual users

 Wallet profiles let you drill into specific users to understand their behavior, investigate issues, or identify opportunities.
 This guide shows you how.